1999

 ● 1-24-1999: Death is bad or good according to whether your life is good or bad.
 Death is nothingness.
 Nothingness is worse than something good, but better than something bad.
 If your life is good, or happy, death is a detriment; but if your life is bad, or unhappy, death is a benefit.
 I am very unhappy.
 For me, now, death would be a relief.
 But I refrain from killing myself because I value my happiness less than I value my creative productivity, which is my life’s purpose.
 I live to produce creative work, not to be happy.

-Of course, there are other reasons an unhappy person might refrain from killing himself, among which are the following (although they don’t necessarily apply in my case):
+Of course, there are other reasons an unhappy person might refrain from killing himself, including these (although they don’t necessarily apply in my case):

 1. Hope for an improvement of the situation.